We help you sharpen your information searching skills

 – It means that I teach information literacy to KI's students at undergraduate, graduate, and postgraduate level. information literacy is a broad concept that in general is about the ability to search, select and evaluate information.

-Me and my colleagues teach how to search in different databases in the best way, why it is important to think about how to search, how to evaluate different types of sources and how to structure them in, for example, a reference management program or your final text.
+My colleagues and I teach how to search in different databases in the best way, why it is important to think about how to search, how to evaluate different types of sources and how to structure them in, for example, a reference management program or your final text.
 We live in a Googlefied society where we are all used to searching on a daily basis.
 But searching in a scientific context requires a slightly different approach than expecting to type in a sentence and then get exactly what you are looking for.
 It is important to have both a critical approach and practical skills.

 During the past year, we have worked to develop our teaching of information literacy where we have chosen to implement a framework developed by ACRL (American College and Research Libraries).
 The framework clarifies what information literacy means through six frames.
 Authority is Constructed and Contextual, Information Creation as a Process, Information Has Value, Research as Inquiry, Scholarship as Conversation, Searching as Strategic Exploration.
 The framework specifically emphasizes the importance of developing both attitudes and practical skills in relation to information searching.